tum-ewk/lemlab/docs/01_Introduction_to_LEMs.rst

 demand-response and storage.
 The directive aims to improve the uptake of energy communities and make it easier for citizens to integrate efficiently in the electricity system, as active participants."

-Specifically, the aim of these energy communities it to enable decentralized producers and consumers (prosumers) to participate "on equal footing with large participants".
+Specifically, the aim of these energy communities is to enable decentralized producers and consumers (prosumers) to participate "on equal footing with large participants".

 There is no doubt that developing local energy markets and effectively integrating these into existing structures